dunguyen/website/_posts/2016-03-13-how-i-got-rid-of-my-smartphone-addiction.markdown

 The new features of the cursory glance on a phone really helped me as well.
 Now instead of unlocking your phone and having full access I would get the information that I needed on the lock screen without having the temptation to check Facebook, Twitter, Instagram or something else.
 Now I can glance and see the gist of an email, and decide to answer it now or later.

-Timeboxing — putting in dedicated timeboxes to check your phone will make you put off the random checking into a more structured way of interacting with your phone.
-I didn’t like the rigidity of it but for some people it helps.

-Dumb phone — some people decide to just get a dumb phone that only calls and receive sms’es.
-This will ensure that you cannot be tempted by facebook and other apps because they are just not available.
-This was not an option for me as I use facebook and emails for communication and very rarely calling or texting.

 Now these are not the only ways to do it.
 Other people have written a lot about this and some things they suggest are:
 Timeboxing — putting in dedicated timeboxes to check your phone will make you put off the random checking into a more structured way of interacting with your phone.
 I didn’t like the rigidity of it but for some people it helps.